Dyoniso/Midback/README.md

 create a new topic and inform the server version and error details.

 Midback is designed for quick and easy installation.
-On a newly created ubuntu server, run the script in the deployment folder
+On a newly created linux server, run the script in the deployment folder

 Clone the Midback repository:
 ```